dnsimple/dnsimple-support/content/articles/dnsimple-services.md

 - Single-host SSL certificates
 - Wildcard certificates (included in the Teams plan and higher)
-- Let’s Encrypt SSL certificates (included in all subscriptions)
+- Let's Encrypt SSL certificates (included in all subscriptions)

 [Learn more about DNSimple certificates](/articles/ssl-certificates).